Poster Presentations and Networking Reception

 Bobbi Beale, PsyD, Richard Shepler, PhD, MSASS, Center for Innovative Practices, Case Western Reserve University, Cleveland, OH; Maurie Lung, PhD, LMHC, LMFT, Prescott University, Life Adventures Counseling & Consulting, Seminole, Florida

-The Center for Innovative Practice is adapting its high fidelity Intensive Home-Based Treatment model to meet the needs of child welfare families.
+The Center for Innovative Practice is adapting its high fidelity Intensive Home-Based Treatment (IHBT) model to meet the needs of child welfare families.
 Child Welfare is scrambling to keep children and youth safe while trying to minimize family disruptions.
 While kinship placement can seem ideal, these new family constellations need additional support and stabilization to avoid yet another disruption.
 Within the proven framework of IHBT, we are adapting the workforce requirements to include family peer workers, non-licensed providers, and bachelor level interventionists.
 We are also expanding our intervention components to include a series of family strengthening sessions using experiential activities from Adventure Therapy to increase engagement and impact.
 Under the supervision of a trauma-informed licensed clinician, these family teams will be trained in an experiential curriculum to increase personal, parental, and family skills, designed to stabilize all types of families in their homes and communities, right where they belong.

-Community Based Strategic Planning to Improve Mental Health – Creating Actionable Priorities
+Community-Based Strategic Planning to Improve Mental Health – Creating Actionable Priorities

 Amanda Haboush Deloye, PhD, M. Amaris Knight, ABD, Nevada Institute for Children’s Research and Policy, Las Vegas, NV